TheWizKidRunnerUp/Neil-Patel-Bluestamp-Engineering-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dBH9e26Z2OY?si=Q033aMItKdWRe3Hb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Summary Paragraph

-This milestone was crucial for verifying all my wiring and soldering using a simple piece of code.
-The goal was to successfully send and receive signals to the switches.
-To my surprise, it all worked on just the second attempt.
-I had anticipated encountering more errors and loose connections.
-During the first iteration, I faced challenges with some loose wires, but I managed to overcome them.
-Moving forward, my next milestone is to complete the display and encoder properly.
-My code was to set each led to low and to see if they could get brighter and dimmer.
+This milestone was pivotal in testing and validating my wiring and soldering skills.
+By using a straightforward piece of code, I was able to verify the functionality of sending and receiving signals to switches.
+Remarkably, everything operated correctly by the second attempt, which was unexpected as I had anticipated more issues due to potential errors and loose connections.
+Initially, I encountered challenges with some wires that were not securely connected, but these were resolved successfully.
+The next step is to focus on completing the display and encoder.
+My coding objective was to configure each LED to a low setting and test their ability to change in brightness.

+Challenge Paragraph

+One significant challenge faced during this milestone was ensuring all wires were securely connected, as some were loose during the initial testing phase.
+This required careful attention and adjustment to avoid signal transmission errors.
+The anticipation of potential errors heightened my focus on each connection, ensuring stability and reliability.
+Despite these hurdles, resolving the loose connections was a learning experience, contributing to my overall understanding and skills in wiring and soldering techniques.
+The next challenge lies ahead in perfecting the display and encoder, which will test my ability to integrate and program complex components effectively.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JQvFbUo3X28?si=sCmlM85Y7WuRculP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Summary Paragraph

-All the parts are soldered and wired in this milestone.
-The AW9523 LED controller and the KB2040 kee boar driver both had header pins soldered to them.
-The PCB chips were soldered onto the switches, then onto header pins.
-These were all then connected to the board.
-Jumper cables were used between the AW9523 and KB2040, and then the AW was connected to the display, which was then connected to the rotary encoder.
-Wires were then used to connect the LEDs to the AW, and more wires were used to connect to the KB.
-Some challenges were that the wires were very hard to measure and strip correctly.
-I mismeasured so many times that I lost count.
-I hope to be able to provide a more stable wire solution in the future.
-Next, I am going to add some code to check the soldering of the switches and all the wiring.
+In the latest milestone, significant progress was made in assembling the electronic components.
+The AW9523 LED controller and the KB2040 keyboard driver were equipped with header pins, followed by soldering PCB chips onto switches and then attaching them to header pins.
+These components were interconnected on the board.
+Jumper cables were used to link the AW9523 and KB2040, which was then connected to the display and subsequently to the rotary encoder.
+Furthermore, wires were employed to connect LEDs to the AW9523 and additional wires to the KB2040.

+Challenge Paragraph

+Throughout the assembly process, measuring and stripping wires posed a significant challenge.
+The precision required in measuring was difficult to achieve, leading to numerous miscalculations and wasted materials.
+This highlighted the need for a more reliable wiring solution to enhance stability in future projects.
+The next step involves coding to verify the accuracy of the soldered switches and wiring, ensuring the assembly functions as intended.

 # Schematics